dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 * **[FromBody]** is inferred for complex type parameters.
 An exception to this rule is any complex, built-in type with a special meaning, such as <xref:Microsoft.AspNetCore.Http.IFormCollection> and <xref:System.Threading.CancellationToken>.
 The binding source inference code ignores those special types. `[FromBody]` isn't inferred for simple types such as `string` or `int`.
 Therefore, the `[FromBody]` attribute should be used for simple types when that functionality is needed.
 When an action has more than one parameter explicitly specified (via `[FromBody]`) or inferred as bound from the request body, an exception is thrown.
 For example, the following action signatures cause an exception:

+[!code-csharp[](define-controller/samples/WebApiSample.Api.21/Controllers/TestController.cs?name=snippet_ActionsCausingExceptions)]

-::: moniker range="== aspnetcore-2.1"
+::: moniker range="= aspnetcore-2.1"

 > [!NOTE]
-In ASP.NET Core 2.1, collection type parameters such as lists or arrays are incorrectly inferred as [[FromQuery]](xref:Microsoft.AspNetCore.Mvc.FromQueryAttribute). [[FromBody]](xref:Microsoft.AspNetCore.Mvc.FromBodyAttribute) should be used for these parameters if they are to be bound from the request body.
-This behavior is fixed in ASP.NET Core 2.2 or later where collection type parameters are inferred to be bound from the body by default.
+> In ASP.NET Core 2.1, collection type parameters such as lists and arrays are incorrectly inferred as [[FromQuery]](xref:Microsoft.AspNetCore.Mvc.FromQueryAttribute). [[FromBody]](xref:Microsoft.AspNetCore.Mvc.FromBodyAttribute) should be used for these parameters if they are to be bound from the request body.
+This behavior is fixed in ASP.NET Core 2.2 or later, where collection type parameters are inferred to be bound from the body by default.

 ::: moniker-end

-[!code-csharp[](define-controller/samples/WebApiSample.Api.21/Controllers/TestController.cs?name=snippet_ActionsCausingExceptions)]

 * **[FromForm]** is inferred for action parameters of type <xref:Microsoft.AspNetCore.Http.IFormFile> and <xref:Microsoft.AspNetCore.Http.IFormFileCollection>.
 It's not inferred for any simple or user-defined types.
 * **[FromRoute]** is inferred for any action parameter name matching a parameter in the route template.
 When more than one route matches an action parameter, any route value is considered `[FromRoute]`.